JayPant/Web-Development/README.md

 # Web-Development
-elcome to my web development playground! 🎉 This repo is all about learning and having fun with HTML, CSS, and JavaScript
+Welcome to my web development playground! 🎉 This repo is all about learning and having fun with HTML, CSS, and JavaScript